-- Competitive markets: notes how the new SEM wholesale energy market (the ISEM) which went live on 1 October 2018 promotes effective competition. - Supporting renewables: notes various policy drivers such as the Paris Climate Accord 2015, the EU's Clean Energy Package and the UK government's Clean Growth Strategy, which all set a strategic direction for energy and renewables. - Security of supply: identifies the need for a secure and reliable supply remains, citing the roles of the construction of the second North South Interconnector and the SEM capacity market. - Regulatory approach: given the changes and uncertainties, regulators are adopting approaches which are less prescriptive, more pragmatic, and focussed more on principles and outcomes.
+- Future energy policy and strategies: a new government policy framework will be required to provide direction after the DfE'S Strategic Energy Framework comes to an end in 2020; and ongoing uncertainty around the terms of the UK's departure from the EU may have negative impacts. - Utility services and consumers: discusses how consumer expectations will continue to change requiring greater engagement from utility companies. - Competitive markets: notes how the new SEM wholesale energy market (the ISEM) which went live on 1 October 2018 promotes effective competition. - Supporting renewables: notes various policy drivers such as the Paris Climate Accord 2015, the EU's Clean Energy Package and the UK government's Clean Growth Strategy, which all set a strategic direction for energy and renewables. - Security of supply: identifies the need for a secure and reliable supply remains, citing the roles of the construction of the second North South Interconnector and the SEM capacity market. - Regulatory approach: given the changes and uncertainties, regulators are adopting approaches which are less prescriptive, more pragmatic, and focussed more on principles and outcomes.
 They are also adopting new approaches to accommodate innovation and a more diverse stakeholder environment.

 SONI's TSO role cuts across all of these corporate objectives and drivers to some extent.
-For example, it has a role in the system balancing under our Independent Single Electricity Market (ISEM);7 designing and planning the transmission network; and contracting for ancillary services to facilitate increased renewable penetration (developed through the DS3 programme).
+We recognise the key role which SONI has been playing across many critical recent initiatives aimed at driving good outcomes for consumers.
+For example, it has a role in the system balancing under our Integrated Single Electricity Market (ISEM);7 designing and planning the transmission network; and contracting for ancillary services to facilitate increased renewable penetration (developed through the DS3 programme).
 The TSO role is, therefore, highly relevant to the corporate strategy.

 Our price control framework approach and expectations are consistent with, and reflective of, these proposed corporate objectives and drivers (as well as our existing ones).
-In particular, we want a framework which can support an environment which is undergoing significant change and uncertainty.
-Many of our proposals on service quality and performance are being proposed with this in mind.
-We are also encouraging new approaches to accommodate the diverse stakeholder environment, as well placing specific expectations on SONI to engage with customers, consumers and other stakeholders.
+In particular, we want a framework which can support an environment which is continuing to undergo significant change and uncertainty.

+Many of our price control proposals on service quality and performance are being proposed with this in mind.
+We propose to encourage approaches to accommodate the diverse stakeholder environment, as well placing specific expectations on SONI to engage with customers, consumers and other stakeholders.
 We will continue to be mindful of any position which develops from our corporate strategy process.